Community Church of New York: Late 20th-century and beyond

 The church maintained its progressive stance throughout the latter half of the 20th century, supporting causes such as the anti-apartheid movement and LGBTQ+ rights.
 In the 1970s, the American Committee on Africa was formed and hosted with the support of the church, which served as a home base for the organization until the release of leader Nelson Mandela from South African prison.
 In 1990, Nelson Mandela spoke at the church shortly after his release, thanking American anti-apartheid activists for their support.

 In 1982, Donald Harrington stood down as senior minister, and the congregation called his successor, Bruce Southworth.
 Throughout the 1980s, the church and its leadership continued their dedication to fighting against apartheid in South Africa.
 Southworth went on to serve as an election monitor in Soweto, South Africa in 1994.

 The church was recognized as an LGBT Welcoming Congregation by the Unitarian Universalist Association in 1997, and witnessed its first same-sex commitment ceremony in 1998.
 In 2019, congregation called its first woman to the position of senior minister, Peggy Clarke.

+In 2024, the church sold its property from 26–34 East 35th Street to a real estate development firm for $66.2 million, which planned to construct a residential condominium building on the site.